 The Chairman of the NCGOP is accountable to rank and file Republicans for several things:

-- Leading and guiding the party to victory in elections, local through federal
+- Resourcing and leading the party to victory in elections, local through federal;

 Learn more about Jim Womack here.